agardnerIT/site/_pages/about.md

 Travelling and scuba diving are my passions.

-I'm currently based in Sydney, Australia and work for [Dynatrace](https://dynatrace.com) as an Automation Architect.
+I'm currently based in Brisbane, Australia and work for [Dynatrace](https://dynatrace.com) as an Automation Architect.

 ## Non IT Certifications